-Pro #1: Insulation from the Stock Market
+Pro #1: Insulation From The Stock Market

 One of the many advantages of investing based on dividends is the insulation from the stock market.
 The stock market can hardly be predicted with any accuracy.
 Stocks fluctuate based on the fickle demands of investors and the actions of massive hedge funds and other large companies.

 Famous investor Warren Buffet believes that the movements of these actions cannot be predicted by anyone.
 He once argued that no investor could outperform the general market over a period of ten years using technical analysis.

 The average investor does not have the same technology and access to information that many institutional investors have and is at a disadvantage in these guessing games as well.
 Also, they do not have the same ease of liquidity in their stock purchases.
-Most companies make money with every stock trade.
-An investor may have to pay a few dollars every time they buy or sell, cutting deeply into any returns that they hope to receive from buying low and selling high.
+Most brokerages make money with every stock trade.
+An investor may have to pay a few dollars every time they buy or sell, cutting into any returns that they hope to receive from buying low and selling high.

 Pro #2: Varied Fluctuation